Batman: Earth One: Volume One

-A chain of events leads to the kidnapping of Gordon's 17-year-old daughter, Barbara, by Axe, a petty thug who previously antagonized Gordon, at the behest of Cobblepot.
-Gordon learns that Bullock is indirectly responsible for Barbara's kidnapping, since Bullock checked out the Thomas And Martha Wayne murder files under Gordon's name, and Gordon was threatened by Cobblepot to stay out of the archives to keep him from discovering his complicity in the murders.
+A chain of events leads to the kidnapping of Gordon's 17-year-old daughter, Barbara, by Axe, a petty thug working for Cobblepot.
+Gordon learns that Bullock is indirectly responsible for the kidnapping, since he checked out the Wayne murder files under Gordon's name, and Gordon was threatened by Cobblepot to stay out of the archives to keep him from discovering his complicity in the murders.
+Gordon, angry, but also terrified about what Bullock did, explains to him that he was once as fearless and resistant to Gotham's corruption as Bullock, but became afraid and compliant and lets criminals do their business so that he can protect Barbara from their wrath following his wife's death in an automobile accident, which he believes was arranged by Gotham's corrupt elite.
 An apologetic Bullock helps Gordon find Axe, who is violently forced to reveal Barbara's location.
 While she struggles against Birthday Boy, Batman, Gordon and Bullock unite in the search for her.
 Batman eventually intercepts Birthday Boy while Gordon rescues Barbara; Batman overpowers the serial killer, who is then arrested by Gordon and Bullock.

 In a subsequent confrontation between Batman and Cobblepot, the mayor reveals his intention was for Weaver to murder Thomas, but he and his wife ran into the mugger instead.
 Cobblepot then prepares to kill an unmasked Bruce but is fatally shot by Alfred.
 Axe is arrested and Birthday Boy, whose identity is revealed as Ray Salinger, is transferred to the Crane Institute for the Criminally Insane, run by Dr. Jonathan Crane, from which Salinger originally escaped.

 Barbara begins to idolize Batman, studying martial arts and criminology, and sketching potential "Batgirl" costumes.
 Bullock, on the other hand, is traumatized by his experiences and succumbs to alcoholism.
 After Cobblepot's crimes are posthumously outed, he is replaced by Jessica as the mayor of Gotham.
 Fox, after seeing Batman uses the grapple gun he repaired for Bruce on the news, deduces that the young billionaire is the vigilante and begins building a bat-themed arsenal for him, hoping to become a part of the action.
 Bruce is left disappointed by the truth behind his parents' death, but with Alfred's encouragement, decides that he will continue on to refine his new persona as Batman.
 The story concludes with the depiction of an enigmatic man reviewing information on Batman.